 If I use the best cooking ingredients will my food taste better?
 I think so, considering this reality.
-Great cooks produce the best meals because they use the best cooking ingredients.
+Great cooks produce the best meals because they use the best ingredients their money can buy.
 In order to be considered an excellent cook, you need more than just a good recipe.

 Come learn what great cooks already know about selecting the best ingredients.
 Great cooks are well groomed in using herbs and spices to enhance the flavors of their meals.
 They also know how to select the best cuts of meat and dairy products to create a delectable and savory dish.